 Statement of Directors' Responsibilities for the AISAP Board

-AISAP’s existence and growth depends upon sensible budgetary planning, strategic projections and a visionary mindset.
+AISAP’s existence and growth depend upon sensible budgetary planning, strategic projections, and a visionary mindset.
 Each year, the board approves and adopts a budget for the association.
 Although the organization does not solicit individual donations from directors, it does expect directors to support AISAP through membership and participation in the many services and programs offered by the association.

 Directors are expected to come to all meetings prepared, having read the minutes of previous meetings and any background papers prepared in advance, and they should participate fully in discussions, having no hesitation to ask appropriate questions.